 How Does the FDA Define "Gluten-Free?"

-In addition to limiting the unavoidable presence of gluten to less than 20 ppm, FDA allows manufacturers to label a food “gluten-free” if the food does not contain any of the following:
+In addition to limiting the unavoidable presence of gluten to less than 20 ppm, the FDA allows manufacturers to label a food “gluten-free” if the food does not contain any of the following:

 - an ingredient that is any type of wheat, rye, barley, or crossbreeds of these grains,

 - an ingredient derived from these grains and that has not been processed to remove gluten, or

-- an ingredient derived from these grains that has been processed to remove gluten, if it results in the food containing 20 or more parts per million (ppm) gluten
+- an ingredient derived from these grains that has been processed to remove gluten, if it results in the food containing 20 or more ppm gluten

 Foods that are inherently gluten-free, for example bottled spring water, fruits and vegetables, and eggs can also be labeled “gluten-free” provided any gluten that came in contact with the food is less than 20 ppm.

-A food label that bears the claim “gluten-free,” as well as the claims “free of gluten,” “without gluten,” and “no gluten,” but fails to meet the FDA requirements for use of these terms is considered misbranded and subject to regulatory action by FDA.
+A food label that bears the claim “gluten-free,” as well as the claims “free of gluten,” “without gluten,” and “no gluten,” but fails to meet the FDA requirements for use of these terms is considered misbranded and subject to regulatory action by the FDA.

 What About in Restaurants?

 Some restaurants use the term “gluten-free” in their menus.
 The gluten-free final rule applies to packaged foods, which may be sold in some retail and food-service establishments such as carry-out restaurants.
-Given the public health significance of gluten-free labeling, restaurants making a gluten-free claim on their menus should be consistent with FDA’s definition.
+Given the public health significance of gluten-free labeling, restaurants making a gluten-free claim on their menus should be consistent with the FDA’s definition.